Unit and Component testing | David Tzemach

 Component testing is defined as a testing type in which testing is performed on a specific (isolated) component.
-In this type of testing, the team uses real testing data (instead of fabricated data generated to execute unit tests) to test the major functions of the component.
+In this type of testing, the team uses real testing data (instead of fabricated data generated to execute unit tests) to test the significant functions of the component.

-To explain this type of testing, let’s imagine that we want to test a web application, and that the component that we will test is the log-in page, which is separated from the other components
+To explain this type of testing, let’s imagine that we want to test a web application and that the component that we will test is the log-in page, which is separated from the other components.

 We will test the page’s performance.

 We will test both negative and positive inputs.

 We will test the user interface for usability.

 We will test the user interface for accessibility.